 Unfortunately, most yeast extract is not gluten free.
 This type of yeast is typically made with spent brewer's yeast, which is a by-product of brewing.
 There is a very high chance yeast extract contains barley or wheat.

-Yeast extract is one of the examples of what I call hidden gluten or a "red flag" ingredient.
-If you see this ingredient listed on the ingredients label, look to see if the food is gluten free.
-You do not want to buy that product if there is no allergen statement claiming the product is gluten free or gluten-free certification label.
+Yeast extract is one of the examples of what I call hidden gluten or a “red flag” ingredient.
+If you see this ingredient listed on the ingredients label, see if the food is gluten free.
+You do not want to buy that product if no allergen statement claims the product is gluten-free or a gluten-free certification label.

 Occasionally, yeast extract is grown on another medium, like beets.
 If this is the case, the ingredients label should indicate this information.
-If you are celiac or gluten sensitive, you need to really know the source to determine if the product is gluten free.
+If you are celiac or gluten-sensitive, you need to know the source to determine if the product is gluten free.
 When in doubt, I recommend not buying the product or reaching out to the manufacturer to verify.

 You may also wonder is Better Than Bouillon Gluten Free.